-In the letter, Turkey also said that it shares the “humanitarian concerns behind the efforts limiting the indiscriminate use of cluster munitions” and “attaches importance to the restriction of the use of cluster munitions.”
+Turkey said in 2009 that it shares the “humanitarian concerns behind the efforts limiting the indiscriminate use of cluster munitions” and “attaches importance to the restriction of the use of cluster munitions.”
+It said that it could not consider accession until fulfilling its obligations under the Mine Ban Treaty, to which it is a State Party.
+Turkey completed destruction of its stockpiled antipersonnel landmines in 2011.
 Letter from Amb.
 Tomur Bayer, Director-General, International Security Affairs, Ministry of Foreign Affairs, to Human Rights Watch (HRW), 2 March 2009.

 For details on Turkey’s cluster munition policy and practice through early 2009, see HRW and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 246–249.